Trita Parsi: National Iranian American Council

-Lobbying controversy and defamation lawsuit
+Lobbying controversy and lawsuit

 In 2007, Arizona-based Iranian-American blogger Hassan Daioleslam began publicly asserting that NIAC was lobbying on behalf of the Islamic Republic of Iran.
 Daioleslam wrote in an internal email, "I strongly believe that Trita Parsi is the weakest part of the Iranian web because he is related to Siamak Namazi and Bob Ney...
 I believe that destroying him will be the start of attacking the whole web.
 This is an integral part of any attack on Clinton or Obama."

-In response, Parsi sued him for defamation.
+In response, Parsi sued Daioleslam for defamation.
 In September 2012, a U.S. federal judge John D. Bates threw out the libel suit against Daioleslam on the grounds that "NIAC and Parsi had failed to show evidence of actual malice, either that Daioeslam acted with knowledge the allegations he made were false or with reckless disregard about their accuracy."
-Bates also wrote, "Nothing in this opinion should be construed as a finding that defendant’s articles were true.
+Bates also wrote, "Nothing in this opinion should be construed as a finding that defendant's articles were true.
 Defendant did not move for summary judgment on that ground, and it has not been addressed here."

+Separately from the merits, the court sanctioned Parsi and NIAC over their conduct during discovery, in which they had failed to produce a range of documents and had not complied with several orders.
+Bates set the figure at $183,480.09, and in February 2015 the D.C.
+Circuit upheld most of it, describing the award as "the wages of Appellants' dilatory, dishonest, and intransigent conduct" and reversing two narrower components.
+The appeal concerned only the sanctions; the dismissal of the case itself was not appealed, and the district court had declined to find that Parsi altered a document in bad faith.

+Parsi's work has continued to draw criticism from commentators opposed to engagement with Iran.
+An opinion piece in Iran International in February 2025 described him as "known for advancing Tehran's talking points".

+Quincy Institute for Responsible Statecraft

+Parsi stepped down from NIAC in 2018, and the following year helped found the Quincy Institute for Responsible Statecraft, a foreign policy think tank in Washington, D.C., together with Stephen Wertheim, Eli Clifton, Suzanne DiMaggio and Andrew Bacevich.
+The institute is named after John Quincy Adams, who as secretary of state said in 1821 that the United States "goes not abroad in search of monsters to destroy", and it argues for restraint in American foreign policy in preference to sanctions and military force.
+It began publishing in December 2019.

+The Open Society Foundations, funded by George Soros, and the Charles Koch Foundation each gave $500,000 towards the launch, and individual donors contributed a further $800,000.
+Later donors have included the MacArthur Foundation, the Ford Foundation, the Carnegie Corporation of New York and the Rockefeller Brothers Fund.

+Parsi is the institute's executive vice president and writes regularly for its online magazine, Responsible Statecraft.